w3c/PFE-analysis/README.md

 # PFE-analysis
-Cde repository for the testing and analysis of potential Progressive Font Enrichment (PFE) solutions.
+Code repository for tools for the the testing and analysis of potential Progressive Font Enrichment ([PFE](https://github.com/w3c/PFE)) solutions.